Indiana wastes no time, races to a 35-0 home rout of Rutgers

-BLOOMINGTON, Ind.
-(AP) — Reakwon Jones raced 17 yards with a Rutgers fumble to score 10 seconds into the game and Indiana set a one-sided tone in an embarrassingly easy 35-0 Big Ten Homecoming romp over the hapless Scarlet Knights on Saturday.
+Despite his initial disbelief, Jones recovered enough to scoop up the loose ball and carry it 17 yards to the end zone for a 7-0 Hoosiers lead 10 seconds into the contest.
+That touchdown sparked a 35-0 rout of the Scarlet Knights.

+“It’s not something you expect at the beginning of a game,” said Jones, who had just one thought when he saw the loose ball.
+“I gotta go get it.
+I gotta score this.”

-The touchdown was the fastest in Memorial Stadium’s 59-year history.
+The touchdown was the fastest in Memorial Stadium’s 60-season history.

-The Hoosiers scored three touchdowns in the opening 6:52, starting on the first play of the game.
-Indiana’s Demarcus Elliott drilled Rutgers quarterback Johnny Langan to force the fumble, which Jones scooped for the go-ahead score.
-It was the first of four Indiana sacks in the first half.
+Demarcus Elliott caused the fumble with a hit on Rutgers’ Johnny Langan, setting a defensive tone that allowed Rutgers pass offense just one net yard gained for the entire game.

+And the quick score was the first of three Hoosiers touchdowns in the opening 6:52.

 After a Rutgers three-and-out, Indiana (4-2, 1-2 Big Ten) needed just 47 seconds and two plays to cover 70 yards as Michael Penix Jr. completed a 56-yard pass to Whop Philyor and then a 14-yard TD pass to Peyton Hendershot.